Matt Vierling Player Props: Tigers vs. Guardians

-Matt Vierling -- 0-for-4 with an RBI in his most recent game -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Hunter Gaddis on the hill, on April 17 at 6:40 PM ET.
+The Detroit Tigers and Matt Vierling, who went 0-for-4 with an RBI last time out, battle Hunter Gaddis and the Cleveland Guardians at Comerica Park, Tuesday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Giants.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Giants.

 Matt Vierling Game Info & Props vs. the Guardians